2021/2022 Composition Competition

 TIMELINE

-The competition is open to contestants on January 1, 2021.
-The deadline for receiving entries is December 17, 2021 (the exact date of the 50th anniversary of the Mader Fund founding).
-The winner will be announced by February 1, 2022.
+The competition was open to contestants on January 1, 2021.
+The deadline for receiving entries was December 17, 2021 (the exact date of the 50th anniversary of the Mader Fund founding).
+The winner was announced February 1, 2022.

 DETAILS

-Contestants will submit a work for organ based upon the name RC MADER.
+Contestants submitted a work for organ based upon the name RC MADER.

 Thematic basis for work:

-The theme of this work will be based on the pitches: D C E A D E-flat D-flat (pitches derived from note names and solfege to represent the name MADER, including the initials for first names of both Ruth and Clarence).
+The theme of this work was based on the pitches: D C E A D E-flat D-flat (pitches derived from note names and solfege to represent the name MADER, including the initials for first names of both Ruth and Clarence).

-While it is a requirement that the composition contain the theme provided herein, the committee also acknowledges the composer’s freedom to vary and develop the theme according to his/her needs and tastes.
+While it was requirement that the composition contain the theme provided herein, the committee also acknowledged the composer’s freedom to vary and develop the theme according to his/her needs and tastes.

 Length of work: Approximately 8-12 minutes.